Internet-Based Human Subjects Research

 Obtaining consent for a research project is a PROCESS and not the act of simply signing a form.
 Whenever required by federal regulations, informed consent must be obtained and documented.
 The language of the consent must be designed in a way that will be understood by the age group as well as reading and comprehension level of the target audience.

 Usually, consent is documented when the research participant signs a form.
 Other mechanisms include audio- or videotaping the subject's agreement to participate.
 However, this is often difficult in internet-based/online research.

 People under the age of 18 cannot legally consent to participate in a research study.
 However, researchers recruiting from the internet cannot know the exact age of respondents.
-For this reason, it is best to limit online research studies to minimal risk research that would typically qualify for a waiver of parental consent under federal regulations (See section IV of FAU IRB policy "Children in Research") 11 unless you are able to authenticate the identity and age of your respondents through reliable means.
+For this reason, it is best to limit online research studies to minimal risk research that would typically qualify for a waiver of parental consent under federal regulations (See section IV of Florida Atlantic IRB policy "Children in Research") 11 unless you are able to authenticate the identity and age of your respondents through reliable means.

 For internet research involving confidential and sensitive information, researchers must obtain written consent (on-line or hard copy) and within the studies procedure, include the proper methodology to verify the identity and age of the participant as well as to assure the security of the data.